cjnaz/cjnfuncs/README.md

   configparser module).
 Separating the param and value may be whitespace, `=` or `:`.
 - **Native int, bool, and str support** - Integer values in the config file are stored as integers in the cfg dictionary, True and False values (case insensitive) are stored as booleans, and all other entries are stored as strings.
-This avoids most explicit type casting clutter in the script.
+This avoids most explicit type casting clutter in the tool script.
 - **Logging setup** - `loadconfig()` calls `setuplogging()`.
 The `logging` handle is available for import by other modules (`from cjnfuncs.cjnfuncs import logging`).
 By default, logging will go to the console (stdout) filtered at the WARNING/30 level.
 Don't call `setuplogging()` directly if using loadconfig.
 - **Logging level control** - Optional `LogLevel` in the config file will set the logging level after the config file has been loaded.
 If LogLevel is not specified in the config file, then the logging level is set to the Python default logging level, 30/WARNING.
-  The script code may also manually/explicitly set the logging level - _after_ the initial `loadconifig()` call - and this value will be retained over later calls to loadconfig, thus allowing for a command line `--verbose` switch feature.
+  The tool script code may also manually/explicitly set the logging level - _after_ the initial `loadconifig()` call - and this value will be retained over later calls to loadconfig, thus allowing for a command line `--verbose` switch feature.
 Note that logging done _within_ loadconfig() code is always done at the `ldcfg_ll` level.
 - **Log file options** - Where to log has two separate fields:  `call_logifle` in the call to loadconfig(), and